victorl2/VFarmer/README.md

 A atempt in automate the farming process for the android game Armpit Hero.

 # About the app
-Designed for the <i>android emulator</i> the Andy  http://www.andyroid.net/ , the app is currently on development in early stages.
+Designed for the <i>android emulator</i> Andy  http://www.andyroid.net/ , the app is currently on development in early stages.
 The following functions are automated:

 <ul>
 <li>Collecting currency in the bank deposit.</li>